-The Birthplace of Reading Festival,
+The Birthplace of Reading,

 The Forgotten Festival Is Coming Home